opsgenie/logstash-output-opsgenie/README.md

 `flexciton-logstash-output-opsgenie` improvements:
 - Add error handling on network errors.
 Previously the pipeline in `Logstash` would simply crash and cause `Logstash` to go down or stop processing logs completely.
 Now it will retry certain errors or log a warning and silence the exception.
+- Add error handling on bad response from OpsGenie itself.
+Since the response is logged via parsing to json, if parsing is impossible we would crash the pipeline.
+Now json parsing errors are caught and logged instead at warning level.
 - Fix all tests.
 Tests were broken since 2017 changes to adjust to new Opsgenie API.
 Now they pass.

 ### Install and Run Flexciton Logstash Output OpsGenie in Logstash